 Planting a Tree on the Boulevard Adjacent to Your Property

 Property owners are encouraged to plant trees to help beautify Saint Paul.
 If you apply for a permit to plant a tree, forestry staff will provide tree species and planting location recommendations.
-Refer to this link for a list of suggested tree species.
+A list of suggested tree species is available.
 Please follow these steps if you would like to plant a tree in the boulevard:

 - Apply for a free permit and submit the permit to Forestry via email, fax, or mail.

 - Consult Forestry: Forestry staff will review the permit, assess the boulevard, and contact you with the planting location and tree species selection information.
-Requests will be denied if the boulevard does not meet the minimum planting criteria found on pages 83 and 84 of the Street & Park Tree Master Plan.
+Requests will be denied if the boulevard does not meet the minimum planting criteria.

 - Locate Utilities before Planting: Contact Gopher State One Call before you dig so that underground utilities can be located.
 There is no cost for this service.